 Engelhard is renowned for producing quality silver bullion bars that are accurately stamped with the exact pureness of the silver that is contained in the bar.
 Because of their low premium over spot, compared with silver bullion coins, the 100-oz Engelhard silver bars are an excellent way to invest in silver bullion.

 Johnson-Matthey was founded in 1817 and has an unrivalled reputation in the precious metals field, because of its technical excellence and dedication to quality.
 Johnson-Matthey 100 ounce silver bars are always in high demand from silver collectors and investors because of their confidence in the company.

 An investor can buy a Johnson-Matthey silver bar with total confidence in its purity, liquidity, quality.
 Every Johnson-Matthey silver bar is stamped with the exact weight and an individual serial number, exclusive to each and every buyer.

-How to Buy Bullion Bars for Investment in Silver
+How to Buy Silver Bullion Bars for Investment

 Silver Bullion Bars are not only a great investment with potential for appreciation but a way to protect your wealth against inflation, bank failures, and other unforeseen financial catastrophes.
 In these uncertain times, investing in silver can be an easy way to make sure your family’s financial future is secure.

 Traditionally, bullion bars came in 100 oz. sizes; however, now companies have innovated to include even 1 oz silver bullion bars.
 So, going on: here’s how to invest in silver using bullion bars.

 The first step is determining your silver investing budget: how much silver can you afford to buy.
 This will then determine the amount (in ounces) you should buy.
 Studies from Ibbotson Associates shows between 8 – 10% of your total investment portfolio should be invested in silver.
 However, if you think above average inflation is on the way then a higher percentage may be warranted.